Biden, Lapid agree to stop Iran nuke program, differ on how

 Biden finished his day with a stop at Jerusalem’s Teddy Stadium to greet U.S. athletes competing in the Maccabiah Games.
 Also known as the “Jewish Olympics,” it’s the country’s largest sporting event and held every four years for Israeli and Jewish athletes from all over world.

 Megerian reported from Washington.
-Associated Press writers Josef Federman in Jerusalem, Amir Vahdat in Tehran and Darlene Superville in Washington contributed to this report.
+Associated Press writers Josef Federman in Jerusalem, Amir Vahdat in Tehran and Darlene Superville and Zeke Miller in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.